 I began my path to engineering in 1991 at Vermont Technical College where I earned an Associate’s Degree in Mechanical Engineering.
-I started working on my B.S. in Mechanical Engineering shorty after at the Rochester Institute of Technology.
+I started working on my B.S. in Mechanical Engineering shortly thereafter at the Rochester Institute of Technology.
 I joined Hallam in 1994 as a co-op; the term for intern back then was co-op but, really it means the same thing.
 As an intern I was presented with seemingly simple survey tasks that usually ended up being rather challenging.
 For example, I would be told, “go find this valve”.
 Of course, there was no mention of the fact that the valve would be found over 20 feet off the ground.
 I did lots of climbing, through a lot of dust and learned to always carry a flashlight.
 On the plus side, hauling ladders all over IBM was a great work out!

 By 1996, Hallam hired me full time as a Mechanical Engineer.
 After about 4 years I moved into the controls group where I am currently.
 Our location has changed (Swift Street, Hinesburg Road, and Farrell/Eastwood) and many of the faces have changed but, I still enjoy being part of the Hallam team.